AshleyF/Forthkit/library/pixels/readme.md

 128 64 32 4 16 2 8 1  8 0 do size i + m! loop
 ```

 Here we've stored a table of dot mask values just beyond the canvas buffer (at `size`).
 We push the table values, then iterate eight times, poking them into memory.
-These values will be used to build each of the eight dots in a single Braille character.
+These values will be used ask masks to build each of the eight dots in a single Braille character.

 ```forth
 : clear size times 10240 i m! loop ;
 ```

-A word to `clear` the canvas sets sets each cell to the Unicode value of an empty Braille cell (`10240`).
+A word to `clear` the canvas fill each cell with the Unicode value of an empty Braille cell (`10240`).
 This should be called before drawing.

 The `times` word comes from the [prelude](../prelude.4th) and merely starts a loop for n-times with `0 do` (that is, `: times 0 do ;`).